JereMitch/one-hour-eval/README.md

 Check NOTES.md for more in depth description on thought process

-QUIRKs TO BE AWARE OF:
+QUIRKS TO BE AWARE OF:
 - When searching, if you type "shoes" you won't get anything, but if you type "shoe" you will get a response.
 - Sometimes you have to restart the backend because it doesn't connect/ingest from the supplied URL